ShootingStar91/toska-book-club/README.md

 - See [test data description](docs/test-users.md)
 - Test the three phases by logging in with admin-user (`admin - admin123`) and adjusting the deadlines
 - After re-initializing test data, logout and re-login because your user doesn't exist anymore

+### Deploying

+- The production-versions Dockerfiles are `frontend/Dockerfile` and `backend/Dockerfile`.
+- Also, those need the envs for connecting to a Postgres-database.
+- Backend envs:
+  - `DATABASE_URL` - connection url to the DB
+  - `JWT_SECRET`
+  - `REGISTRATION_SECRET` - make this some easy-to-type word, and give it to the book club

 ---